 Orthodox New Year is celebrated as the first day of the new year as per the Julian calendar.
-Orthodox New Year is a celebration of the year to come.
-It is often referred to as Old New Year, and is celebrated by Orthodox churches in Russia, Serbia, and other Eastern European countries on January 14.
-Although most countries have adopted the Gregorian calendar, where New Year's Day is January 1, the Orthodox Church still follows the Julian calendar, which places Christmas on January 7 and New Year's a week later.
+It is a celebration of the year to come and is often referred to as Old New Year.
+It is celebrated by Orthodox churches in Russia, Serbia, and other Eastern European countries on January 14.
+Although most countries have adopted the Gregorian calendar, where New Year's Day is January 1, the Orthodox Church still follows the Julian calendar.
+This mean it observes Christmas on January 7 and New Year's a week later.

-In the News and Trending for Orthodox New YearUpdated Serbia: Orthodox New Year celebrated with flare and fireworks in Belgrade
+In the News and Trending for Orthodox New YearUpdated When Is the Orthodox New Year and Is It Different Every Year?

 newsweek.comHappy Orthodox New Year